-Research has shown that the achievement gap between students living in poverty and those in higher socioeconomic environments begins in the first few months of life and can be significant even before a child turns 1 or 2 years old.7 Without intervention, this gap can persist throughout a child's academic career and can have lasting negative effects into adulthood, when it becomes more costly to intervene.8 Early learning-beginning as early as prenatal care and inclusive of infant, toddler, and preschool services-presents the opportunity for school districts to accelerate student achievement with the aim of closing the distance between academic outcomes for low-income students and those of their more affluent peers, preventing the need to start playing catch-up the moment a child enrolls in kindergarten.
+Research has shown that the achievement gap between students living in poverty and those in higher socioeconomic environments begins in the first few months of life and can be significant even before a child turns 1 or 2 years old.
+Without intervention, this gap can persist throughout a child's academic career and can have lasting negative effects into adulthood, when it becomes more costly to intervene.
+Early learning-beginning as early as prenatal care and inclusive of infant, toddler, and preschool services-presents the opportunity for school districts to accelerate student achievement with the aim of closing the distance between academic outcomes for low-income students and those of their more affluent peers, preventing the need to start playing catch-up the moment a child enrolls in kindergarten.

-Understanding the many benefits of quality early learning programs can help define the short- and long-term goals for a district, which are vital components of its vision.9 School districts that achieve sustained systematic improvement often credit their success to focusing on their youngest students and their families, and building from there.
-"Once we fixed the system, the kids were suddenly okay," said former Montgomery County Public Schools Superintendent Jerry Weast.
-"Same kids, just a different system.
-And we started at the beginning of the education value- chain-early learning."10 language skills.11 Well-designed and well-implemented early learning programs help young children develop the foundation for skills that will enable them to persist as academic rigor increases.
+Understanding the many benefits of quality early learning programs can help define the short- and long-term goals for a district, which are vital components of its vision.
+School districts that achieve sustained systematic improvement often credit their success to focusing on their youngest students and their families, and building from there.
+Once we fixed the system, the kids were suddenly okay, said former Montgomery County Public Schools language skills.11 Well-designed and well-implemented early learning programs help young children develop the foundation for skills that will enable them to persist as academic rigor increases.